upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 add ElectricGrid
 ```

 Alternatively it can also be installed from the Github source code.
-To do that, clone the repository, start Julia, activate the project by pressing `]`to access Pkg mode and then `activate path/to/ElectricGrid` or `activate .` if you started julia in your ElectricGrid directory and afterwards run `instantiate`.
+To do that, clone the repository, start Julia, activate the project by pressing `]`to access Pkg mode and then `activate path/to/ElectricGrid` or `activate .` If you started Julia in your ElectricGrid directory and afterwards run `instantiate`.

 The source code, guide and
 examples are available on the GitHub repository (https://github.com/upb-lea/JuliaElectricGrid.jl).